top of page

 Would be better if the font was bigger.

-• Emphasising the hyperlinks more to increase visibility.
+• Emphasise the hyperlinks more to enhance visibility.

 Final outcome

-After discovering that 70% of Severn Trent users visit the website with their mobile phones, we decided to make a mobile version of the website.
+After discovering that 70% of Severn Trent users visit the website with mobile phones, we made 6 of the key pages discussed in this case study mobile responsive.

 Future outlook